 Data Source Configuration Wizard

 The Data Source Configuration Wizard creates and edits data sources in your application.
-These data sources can be made from databases, Web services, or objects, and can be bound to controls that display data on forms.
+These data sources can be made from databases, services, or objects.
+They can also be bound to controls that display data.
 For more information, see Data Sources Overview.

-After you run the wizard, the data source is available in the Data Sources window for dragging onto forms in Windows applications.
-For more information, see Displaying Data on Forms in Windows Applications.
+After you run the wizard, the data source is available in the Data Sources window.
+You can create data-bound controls by dragging the data source to a design surface.
+For more information, see Binding Controls to Data in Visual Studio.

-You can run the wizard in any one of the following ways:
+You can run the wizard by doing one of the following: